-Hymns for Proper 9 (14), Year C (the 4th Sunday after Pentecost, 3 July 2022) - Revised Common Lectionary
+Hymns for Proper 9 (14), Year C (the 4th Sunday after Pentecost, 6 July 2025) - Revised Common Lectionary

 Most are free-to-use (ie public domain or copyright-free) meaning the words can be copied and sung to at least one tune with no concerns about copyright or performance licensing - sometimes in a limited setting.
 Many such hymns are old/traditional - but where possible a variety of styles and genres are included.
+A small selection of hymns that are still copyright may also be included, if these are particular relevant.

-Suggestions about other free-to-use hymns that could be included are welcome: leave a message in the Comments box near the bottom of the page.
+Suggestions about other hymns that could be included are welcome: leave a message in the Comments box near the bottom of the page.

 Readings